 Cinnamon Tea (2 Ingredients)

-This cinnamon tea recipe uses only two ingredients and is a delightful way to stay healthy and warm up in the winter.
-It’s delicious and oh-so-comforting.
+This cinnamon tea recipe utilizes only two ingredients and is a delightful and nourishing way to stay warm on cooler days.
+It’s delicious and oh-so-comforting!

 Why I Love Cinnamon Tea